carpentries/carpentries.org-archive/_posts/2024/10/2024-10-17-Thank-you-Glosario.md

 - **[CarpentryConnect Heidelberg 2024](https://carpentries.org/blog/2024/01/announcing-cchd24/)**

-The Carpentries will host a Glosario Hackathon on 13 November 2024 during CarpentryConnect Heidelberg.
-The event is be hosted by [**The Bio Network for Training (BioNT) consortium](https://biont-training.eu/)** with all its international partners and in collaboration with The Carpentries and their community members.
+The Carpentries will host a Glosario Hackathon on 13 November 2024 during CarpentryConnect Heidelberg (CCHD2024).
+The event is be hosted by **[The Bio Network for Training (BioNT) consortium](https://biont-training.eu/)** with all its international partners and in collaboration with The Carpentries and their community members.
 CCHD2024 will run parallel to the BioNT community event, fostering collaboration and networking opportunities.

 - **Bi-monthly [Glosario co-working sessions](https://carpentries.org/community/#community-events)**